h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

    uplift_score_cl = TP_cl - CP_cl

-A higher uplift score means more observations from the treatment group responded to the offer than from control group.
+A higher uplift score means more observations from the treatment group responded to the offer than from the control group.
 This means the offered treatment has a positive effect.
 The uplift score can also be negative if more observations from the control group respond to the offer without treatment.

 The final prediction is calculated in the same way as the DRF algorithm.
 Predictions for each observation are collected from all trees from an ensemble and the mean prediction is returned.